dd-center/obs-streamlink/README.md

 - Paste your channel link and click `Refresh Source List`.
 Set up proxy server address if you need.

 - Choose a source from the list (or automatically the best) and click OK.
 Your stream is now ready.

+- If custom Streamlink arguments is needed, put it in an JSON object, for example: `{"http-proxy":"http://localhost:1080", "https-proxy":"http://localhost:1080", "ffmpeg-verbose": true, "ffmpeg-verbose-path": "test.txt"}`

 ## ⚡ Performance